Child Activity Record

 Communicate Daily and Create a Bond with Your Parents!

 Journaling is iCare’s unique Notes Categorization and Reuse method that facilitates a high-quality, parent-teacher engagement for Childcare Management.
 This engagement enhances the learning skills of children by providing an opportunity to bring a collaborative and meaningful partnership between parents and teachers to identify and solve problems.
 Collaborative problem solving helps parents, educators, and specialists determine appropriate resources and support required to enhance the developmental process of children.

-All concerns and questions related to the development of children may be addressed through the iCare Journal.
 Journaling is a specific-information-sharing platform, where teachers can directly interact with the parents and keep them informed about the daily activities and developmental milestones of children.
 Teachers may also advise parents on developmental requirements of the children.
 Journal is an effective way of communication to develop and enhance the social, behavioral, and learning skills of children.

 Journaling allows teachers to interact with parents to not only keep them informed of the daily activities, also, to provide appropriate support necessary at times.
 Student progress enhances in the academic, behavioral, and social domains when there is a collaborative effort in monitoring and supporting children.

 iCare keeps track of curriculums with timed lists of activities for the day.